ramdio12/employee_training_managing_system/README.md

 ### Users

     - List of people who were assigned to take care of the system with two categories: admin and users

+## NOTE:

+- This is just a simple trainining management system,and can still be improved